Commercial Real Estate Comps Reports: Types, Usage, What to Include

 • Transaction Type (i.e. Renewal)

-Lease Comp Report Sample Template in Ascendix Composer
+Lease Comp Report in Ascendix Composer

 Who Uses Commercial Real Estate Comps Reports?